rkt/rkt/Documentation/networking/overview.md

 * [host mode](#host mode)
 * [contained mode (default)](#contained mode)

+This document gives a brief overview of the supported plugins.
+More examples and advanced topics are linked in the [more docs](#more-docs) section.

 ## Host mode

 When `--net=host` is passed the pod's apps will inherit the network namespace of the process that is invoking rkt.